How to make a rainstick with a cardboard roll and some basic materials. Pretty, easy and inexpensive! Ideal for toddlers and preschoolers.

 - filler: rice, corn kernels, small buttons, pony beads etc

-I suppose you could use a paper towel roll for this project, but I’m thinking it might be too flimsy.
-We used some sturdy rolls that had once held plastic wrap (i.e. Saran Wrap) and aluminum foil, and I also had a long, sturdy tube that a poster came packaged in.
+You could use a paper towel roll for this project, but food wrap tubes are more sturdy.
+We used cardboard rolls that had once held plastic wrap (i.e. Saran Wrap) and aluminum foil, and I also had a long, sturdy tube that a poster came packaged in.

 Because some of our tubes were too small in diameter to insert nails into, without them poking out the other side, I brainstormed up a couple of alternatives: thumb-tacks and brass-tacks.

 Push, hammer or tap your tacks and nails into the tube.
-(I made small cuts with an exact-o knife to insert the brass-tacks into).
+(I made small cuts with an exact-o knife to insert the brass-tacks).

 Once you have all of your nails and tacks in, (remember: more is better than less), roll your tube up in aluminum foil.

-When they were dry, we jazzed them up with covered them craft-foam stickers.
+When they were dry, we decorated our rain sticks craft-foam stickers.
 The hooligans love these things because, well, what kid doesn’t love a sticker?
 And I love them because peeling the backs off the stickers gives little fingers a real fine-motor work out.